33rd Illinois Infantry Regiment: Missouri–Arkansas

 Facing a supply shortage, Curtis marched south along the White River in an attempt to make contact with a Union fleet.
 While crossing the Cache River on 7 July 1862, Curtis sent Hovey with 400 soldiers to make a reconnaissance.
 Hovey's force included one cannon and four companies each of the 33rd Illinois and the 11th Wisconsin Infantry Regiments.
 The Battle of Cotton Plant (Hill's Plantation) began when the 11th Wisconsin began skirmishing with 1,000 Confederates from the 12th Texas and 16th Texas Cavalry Regiments led by Colonel William H. Parsons.
 As the Wisconsin troops began to fall back, Hovey ordered three companies of the 33rd Illinois to take cover in a cornfield.
 When the Confederate horsemen galloped after the retreating Federals, the Illinois soldiers opened fire from ambush, routing Parsons' cavalry.
 Later, 200 Union cavalry and two artillery pieces arrived as reinforcements and Hovey's troops began pressing back their adversaries.
 After Brigadier General William Plummer Benton's Union brigade arrived, the Confederates retreated rapidly.
 During the battle, Edward M. Pike of the 33rd Illinois earned the Medal of Honor for saving a cannon from falling into enemy hands.
 After failing to make contact with the Union fleet, Curtis occupied Helena, Arkansas.

 The 33rd Illinois was on duty near Helena until 1 September 1862, including being in action at Totten's Plantation on 2 August.
 The regiment was assigned to the 1st Division, District of Eastern Arkansas in July–November 1862.
 The unit skirmished at Bolivar Township in Poinsett County, Arkansas, on 24 September and Friars Point, Mississippi, on 28 September.
 The regiment was assigned to the 1st Brigade, 1st Division, Army of Southeast Missouri in November 1862 – March 1863.
 It marched first to Pilot Knob, Missouri, and arrived at Van Buren, Missouri on 15 November.
 As part of a column under Benton, the regiment made a winter campaign in southeast Missouri, ending at Pilot Knob on 1 March 1863.
 A soldier from the 33rd Illinois wrote that their brigade commander Benton lacked the proper qualities to be a general, and that the most courageous thing the man had ever done was to marry a woman after a 10-day courtship.
+A poignant reminder of these soldiers' lives includes an entry by Frank Adams in his diary in which he described Captain McKenzie's wife, who came to visit camp on March 4, 1863, as an "exceedingly beautiful woman."